We’re very pleased to announce our 2019 Christmas Card design competition winners.

 Our talented runners up will have their amazing designs made into eCards.
 These will be used by the Stroke Association in communications to our supporters over the festive season.

 Haydn Canter had a stroke in July 2014.
 “My stroke affected my entire left-hand side, forcing me to use my non-dominant right hand,” he says.

 Since his stroke, Haydn has become a Stroke Awareness Ambassador, working with the team at our Cardiff office.

 Richard Sturdy had a stroke back in 2007.
 He completely lost use of the dominant right side of his body and also his speech.
 He was in hospital for 6 months and rehabilitation for 3 years.
 Since then he has gradually recovered, although movement and tiredness are definitely still an issue.

 Richard has created a tool called RoundPixels and designed his card using this.
 “It enables anyone to build colourful pictures with as little as one finger.
 Perfect for creative people with reduced mobility,” he says.

 RoundPixels is still in development but some great designs have been created already.
-Visit roundpixels.com/gallery to see them.
+Visit the RoundPixels gallery to see them.